casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 * `Step 2 <#deploying-the-contract>`_: Deploy the compiled contract to the blockchain and query it.
 * `Step 3 <#invoking-contract-methods>`_: Create additional deploys for each of the methods in the contract.

-This `example test <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ file accomplishes these steps.
-It contains methods that can simulate a real-world deployment (storing the contract in the blockchain) and transactions to invoke the methods in the contract.
+The `TestFixture <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ accomplishes these steps by simulating a real-world deployment (storing the contract in the blockchain) and invoking methods in the contract.

-Setting up the Testing Context
+Setting up the testing context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The code in the *erc20-test/src/main.rs* file initializes the `global state <https://docs.casperlabs.io/en/latest/glossary/G.html#global-state>`_ with all the data and methods that a smart contract needs to run correctly.
+The code in the `TestFixture <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ initializes the blockchain's `global state <https://docs.casperlabs.io/en/latest/glossary/G.html#global-state>`_ with all the data and methods a smart contract needs.

-Below is a subset of the required constants.
-For the most up-to-date version of the contract, please visit `GitHub <https://github.com/casper-ecosystem/erc20>`_.
+Below is a subset of the required constants for this project.
+For the most up-to-date version of the code, please visit `GitHub <https://github.com/casper-ecosystem/erc20>`_.

 .. code-block:: rust

     // File https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs

+    use casper_engine_test_support::{Code, SessionBuilder, TestContext, TestContextBuilder};
     use casper_erc20::constants as consts;
-    ...
+    use casper_types::{
+        account::AccountHash,
+        bytesrepr::{FromBytes, ToBytes},
+        runtime_args, AsymmetricType, CLTyped, ContractHash, Key, PublicKey, RuntimeArgs, U256, U512,
+    };

     const CONTRACT_ERC20_TOKEN: &str = "erc20_token.wasm";
     const CONTRACT_KEY_NAME: &str = "erc20_token_contract";

-    ...
+    fn blake2b256(item_key_string: &[u8]) -> Box<[u8]> {...}

     #[derive(Clone, Copy)]
     pub struct Sender(pub AccountHash);